IBM/kubernetes-networking/Lab03/README.md

 ## LoadBalancer

-In the previous two labs, you created a service for the guestbook application with a clusterIP and then added a NodePort to the Service.
+In the previous two labs, you created a service for the `helloworld` application with a clusterIP and then added a NodePort to the Service.
 But you still want a load balancer of some kind in front of the cluster, whether your clients are internal or coming in over the public network.
 A load balancer acts as a reverse proxy and distributes network or application traffic across a number of servers.

 To use a load balancer for distributing client traffic to the nodes in a cluster, you need a public IP address that the clients can connect to, and you need IP addresses on the nodes themselves to which the load balancer can forward the requests.